Council provides two services to assist you with your pre development application (pre-DA) requirements Find out more.

 - Section 7.06 Stormwater

-Council is currently undertaking a trial where fifteen minute appointments are available with Council's Duty Officer who can assist you with general advice about preparing a development application.
+Council offers twenty minute appointments with the front counter Duty Officer who can assist you with general advice about preparing a development application.
 To ensure you make the most of your time with the Duty Officer, it is recommended that you review the LEP maps applicable to the site and relevant sections of the DCP.
-More information is available in the Frequently Asked Questions (56.7 KB).
-To make an appointment call 4974 2732 or 4974 2036.
-For more detailed information you are advised to utilise Council’s Pre- DA advisory service.

 Most of these restrictions will be indicated in a 149 certificate, alternatively check the maps on Council’s web pages.
-Your development must be designed with any land constraints taken into consideration.
+The development should be designed taking into consideration any land constraints.

 What are the likely impacts on the streetscape and the neighbouring properties?